Pumpkin Overnight Oats – This Pumpkin Spice Overnight Oats recipe tastes like pumpkin pie and makes your mornings magical. (Gluten-Free, Vegan)

 We’re basing this recipe on my basic overnight oats recipe, with a few fall-inspired flavor twists.
 You’ll need…

-ROLLED OATS (GLUTEN-FREE, AS NEEDED).
+- ROLLED OATS (GLUTEN-FREE, AS NEEDED).
 All my overnight oats recipes start with rolled oats.
-They soften overnight, but don’t turn to mush.
+They soften overnight, but don’t turn into mush.
 (Gluten-free?
 See the FAQ!)

-ALMOND MILK.
+- ALMOND MILK.
 To finish up, I add almond milk.
-Feel free to use whatever milk you typically drink or enjoy–cashew, dairy, soy, oat, etc. If it’s what your family drinks, it’ll work for my pumpkin overnight oats!
+Feel free to use whatever milk you typically drink or enjoy, whether it’s dairy milk or dairy free–cashew, dairy, soy, oat, etc. If it’s what your family drinks, it’ll work for my pumpkin overnight oats!

 MIX IT UP!
 TRY ONE OF THESE YUMMY WAYS TO SERVE PUMPKIN OVERNIGHT OATS: